wp-plugins/the-casengo-chat-widget/readme.txt

 <li>4.
 Click on the editable ‘color’ field and a spectrum of colors will appear.
 Simply click on the color you fancy to select the background color for your chat widget header.
 Alternatively, input the hex code if you have this information to hand.</li>
 <li>5.Give your chat window/widget a heading, such as ‘Support’ or ‘Chat now’.</li>
 <li>6.
 Set the color of your title text by repeating step 3.</li>
 <li>7.
 Create the ‘Greeting’ people will see when the live chat window appears.
-For example: “Welcome to Casengo Live Chat”, “Live Chat Window”, “Invitation”, “Pre-Chat Window”, “Offline Message Window”, “Live Chat Window”, “Live Chat Interface”,”How may we help you?”</li>
+For example: "Welcome to Casengo Live Chat", "Live Chat Window", "Invitation", "Pre-Chat Window", "Offline Message Window", "Live Chat Window", "Live Chat Interface","How may we help you?"</li>
 <li>8.
 Upload your company logo by clicking ‘choose file’ > select the JPEG, Gif or PNG file you have on file > and just hit ‘Upload’ to confirm your selection.</li>
 <li>9.
 Click on ‘Preview’ to see how your chat window looks.</li>
 <li>10.
 Hit ‘Save’ to lock it in.</li>